 Review of Aranui 5

-In 2016, the shipowner CPTM officially replaced the old Aranui 3 with the new Aranui 5.
-There are only two Aranui ships.
-The names "Aranui 2" and "Aranui 4" were not used due to superstitious reasons.
-The new Aranui ship is taller and slightly wider.
-It has 2 additional decks that add more cruise staterooms and public spaces.
-The length of both ships is similar - approx 125 m (410 ft).
-Their smaller size allows safe navigation in the small harbors of the South Pacific islands.
+In 2016, the shipowner CPTM officially replaced the old Aranui 3 with the newbuild Aranui 5.
+The larger Aranui 6 was ordered in 2019 and scheduled for completion in 2021.
+The names "Aranui 2" and "Aranui 4" were never used due to superstitious reasons.
+The new Aranui ships are larger than Aranui 3.
+They have 2 additional decks for more cruise staterooms and public spaces.
+Their smaller draught (just 5,2 m / 17 ft) allows safe navigation in the small ports and shallow harbours of the South Pacific Ocean's islands.

-Aranui 5 was built in China, and on November 9, 2015 the vessel arrived in its homeport Papeete Tahiti.
-Apart from supplying cargo to the 6 ports in Marquesas Islands, this cargo cruise ship also operates a passenger shipping and tourist service as part of a 14-day roundtrip Papeete itinerary.
-Aranui 5 also stops at the islands of Takapoto and Rangiroa in Tuamotus before returning on day 13 to Bora Bora Island.
+Aranui 5 is China-built and on November 9, 2015, the vessel arrived in its homeport Papeete Tahiti.
+Apart from supplying cargo to the 6 ports in the Marquesas Islands, this cargo cruise vessel also operates a passenger shipping and tourist service as part of a 14-day roundtrip Papeete itinerary.
+Aranui 5 also stops at the islands of Takapoto and Rangiroa (Tuamotus) before returning on day 13 to Bora Bora Island.

-Next is shown Aranui 5's 14-day roundtrip Tahiti cruise itinerary map.
+Next is shown Aranui 5's 14-day roundtrip Tahiti cruisetour itinerary map.